-Harvey Brooks – bass player on Highway 61 – speaking about the Highway 61 Revisited sessions – video interview published on his web site
+Harvey Brooks – bass player on Highway 61 – speaking about the Highway 61 Revisited sessions – video interview published on his website

 Great art is often a product of interesting historical periods, and 1965 was definitely a time of turmoil in America.
 The Vietnam War was quickly escalating, and the country’s unease with the strategy and the morality of the war was growing.
-The civil rights movement was in full swing, and violence in the streets was a regular event, with large riots occurring in Selma, Alabama and in Los Angeles, among others.
+The civil rights movement was in full swing, and violence in the streets was a regular event, with large riots occurring in Selma, Alabama, and in Los Angeles.
 Malcolm X, a black civil rights leader who promised to take the civil rights fight into white America, was shot and killed.
-In general, a new morality was taking hold of the younger generation, which questioned the authority and wisdom of the nation’s leaders and thinkers.
+In general, a new morality was taking hold of the younger generation.
+They questioned the authority and wisdom of the nation’s leaders and thinkers.
 There was a feeling of freedom, and also anger at an older generation that not only failed to see the possibilities of this new way of thinking, but actively tried to repress it.
 The revolutionary ideas, the angry tone in the lyrics, and the harshness of the music of Highway 61 undoubtedly were fed by the turmoil of the times.

 The title of the album refers to a highway that runs from Thunder Bay, Ontario through Dylan’s birthplace, Duluth, Minnesota (which is close to his childhood home of Hibbing) all way through the middle of the country, ending in New Orleans.
-This highway is well-known for being the route that hundreds of southern blues and jazz musicians traveled in search of northern factory jobs during the early parts of the 20th century.
+This highway is well-known for being a route that hundreds of southern blues and jazz musicians traveled in search of northern factory jobs during the early parts of the 20th century.
 Many of the most influential blues musicians traveled this route, including Muddy Waters, and Howlin’ Wolf.
-Along the way they spread the southern blues into other parts of the country.
+Along the way, they spread the southern blues into other parts of the country.

 Dylan and producer Tom Wilson recruited a formidable group of musicians to play on the record.
 Dylan asked Mike Bloomfield, the guitarist for the Paul Butterfield Blues Band, to play guitar.
-Bloomfield had never recorded in a studio before, and said he didn’t even own a case for his guitar when he showed up at the studio.
+Bloomfield had never recorded in a studio before and said he didn’t even own a case for his guitar when he showed up at the studio.
 It turned out to be a wise choice, as Bloomfield’s fierce sound with a heavy blues-influenced style gave the album much of its musical identity.
-Al Kooper was invited by Wilson to play guitar on the record, but ended up playing the famous organ part on Like a Rolling Stone.
+Al Kooper was invited by Wilson to play guitar on the record but ended up playing the famous organ part on Like a Rolling Stone.
 Other key players included Paul Griffin on piano and Bobby Gregg on drums.

 Highway 61 is really a monumental achievement, arguably the high-water mark for the art form.
 It influenced an entire generation of artists, and continues to influence rock musicians today.